 Garde (2010) argues that the EU legislation on nutritional labeling of the food products requires the manufacturers to specify the saturated fat, sugars, proteins, and energy is appropriate in reducing the health problem.
 The UK has launched a labeling scheme that is easy to understand for the target consumers since it outlines the nutritional information on the product label.
 Williams and Fruhbeck (2009) point out that there is a need for stringent regulation of the advertisement of sugary products towards children since the statistics show that more children are getting obese due to the consumption of unhealthy beverages.

 The ‘obesity crisis’ in Britain has witnessed intensive media debate on the possible ban of treatment of obesity by the NHS.
 According to the research, obesity results from genetic, behavioural, and structural factors such as genes, medications, physical inactivity, and unhealthy lifestyles.
 The health condition has increased the medical costs incurred by NHS and is a risk factor for diabetes.

-The measures to control the obesity crisis in Britain should entail controlling the nutritional content and labeling of fast foods and reducing the exposure to the advertisements to young children.
-It is important to invest in parental education that will ensure the parents monitor the nutritional content of diets provided to the young children.
-The public should be encouraged to engage in physical exercise while the school should have co-curriculum activities that include moderate to intense physical exercises.
-The working class should consider cycling to work and the town planning should provide adequate green spaces for physical activity.
+The measures to control the obesity crisis in Britain should entail controlling the nutritional content and labeling of fast foods and reducing the exposure to advertisements to young children.
+It is important to invest in parental education to ensure the parents monitor the nutritional content of diets provided to young children.
+The public should be encouraged to engage in physical exercise, while the school should have co-curriculum activities that include moderate to intense physical exercises.
+The working class should consider cycling to work, and the town planning should provide adequate green spaces for physical activity.